nico3333fr/jquery-accessible-tabs-aria/README.md

 This jQuery plugin __doesn't style tabs__ (except ``.tabs__tabcontent[aria-hidden=true]`` of course), styles can be added using other classes.

-A very crappy example can be found here: http://www.nicolas-hoffmann.net/bordel/tabs/
+A demo page is here: http://a11y.nicolas-hoffmann.net/tabs/

 It can be included for two tab systems or more in a page.